 - Track all metrics such as monthly sales growth, cost per acquisition, and average purchase value.

-- Always make sure your sales playbook has been conditioned for long-term growth and is an effective high-impact sales process for your team.
+- Always make sure your sales-playbook has been conditioned for growth and is an effective high-impact sales process for your team.

-Clearly, all organizations should take the time to draft a valuable sales playbook for 2022 and beyond.
-Businesses have become highly competitive so having a leading team of sales professionals with access to the latest tools is essential for future success.
+Clearly, all organizations should take the time to draft a valuable sales-playbook for 2023 and beyond.
+Businesses have become highly competitive so having a leading team of sales professionals with access to the latest tools is covid 19 essential for future success.